nibreh/yellow-plugin-streamlist/README.md

     [streamlist http://audio.scdn.arkena.com/11016/fip-midfi128.mp3 "FIP Radio"]

 **Note:** Your playlist must be a single paragraph.
 Just leave 2 spaces at the end of a line to create a line break.

-Then you must display the HTML5 audio tag player:

-    [player]

 ## How to found some radio streams?